furkangomleksiz/krontech-project/docs/seo-migration.md

   canonical set to the new preferred URL

 ### Thin duplicate-URL protection
-The `(slug, locale)` unique constraint on the `pages` table prevents two active records from sharing the same URL.
+The `(slug, locale, dtype)` unique constraint on the `pages` table prevents two records of the same content type from sharing the same URL.
+Different content types may reuse the same slug under the same locale — the constraint does not protect against that case, which is intentional.
 The SEO layer still emits explicit canonical tags because canonicalization is a separate concern from uniqueness.

 ---